linoskoczek/AgentsUDP/README.md

 - [x] changing and reading the values of counter and time period via Controller

 ## *Bugs and weaknesses*
-- counter sync doesn't look at latency
+- counter sync doesn't look at latency, completely doesn't care about RTT and other time factors
-- no protection against understandable command floods
+- no protection against command floods
 - time in miliseconds stored in long variables - if Agents would have to work for longer time, consider changing miliseconds to smaller (in size of number) unit

 _Project was created during process of education on PJATK._